 overview of the KeY project, which aims to overcome this problem.

-Asymmetric Traveling Salesperson Problems
+Approximation Algorithms for Asymmetric Traveling Salesperson Problems

 Markus Bläser, Medizinische Univ.
 Lübeck